dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>How do I get Tiny Talk?</h3>

-> Tiny Talk is available for iOS and Android devices on the Apple App Store and the Google Play store.
+> Tiny Talk is available for download on iOS and Android devices on the Apple App Store and the Google Play Store.
 Access is currently limited, but <a href ="https://tinytalk.io/signup"> sign up </a> now for an exclusive invite which you can share with your friends.

 <h3>Can other users see when I block or sort them into a group?</h3>